MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-data-protection-manager.md

 ## Configure connections

-Connections provide a way for you to define the way that the DPM Activities will connect to the DPM server(s) in your infrastructure.
-You must define at least one connection in order to use the DPM activities, but you can define as many as you need in order to connect to different DPM servers or utilize different connection settings or credentials.
+Connections provide a way for you to define how DPM Activities connect to the DPM servers in your infrastructure.
+You must define at least one connection, in order to use the DPM activities.
+You can define as many as you need, to connect to different DPM servers, or to use different connection settings or credentials.

 1. In the Runbook Designer, click the **Options** menu, and then select DPM.